JaneWen23/MyGarden/README.md

         git add TAG_NAME

-    NOTE: the TAG_NAME should not contain any white spaces; and your tag should be *unique* among all tags.
+    NOTE: the TAG_NAME should not contain any white spaces; and your tag should be *unique* among all tags, no matter they are either lightweight or annotated.

     to add a lightweight tag to an earlier commit:

     use "git log" to find the target commit ID, then:

         git add TAG_NAME COMMIT_ID

-    to push a tag (or tags) to remote repo (the command omitted "main"):

-        git push origin --tags

-    or

-        git push origin TAG_NAME

     *annotated*: